top of page

 The Ethnographic Museum is a special museum devoted to preserving the multicultural history and folk culture of the inhabitants of rural Lower Silesia from the 18th century until the present.
 The museum was established after the Second World War in order to conserve the historical artefacts, cultures and records of the inhabitants of Lower Silesia after they were expelled from the region.
 It also has extensive documentation about the fundamental societal changes the region underwent after the war.
 With a scope spanning multiple epochs of Germany and Poland, the Ethnographic Museum presents a uniquely in-depth look at Lower Silesia’s population.

 Inside, there are exhibitions about the history of the many nationalities and minorities of Lower Silesia and Poland, for example the Lemko minority.
 Detailed explanations are provided of how historical events, traditions and changing cultural values have shaped the identity of Lower Silesia.
 Additionally, several exhibitions are dedicated to the heritage of the rural communities from the former eastern Poland, such as Galicia, and show where the inhabitants moved to after the exodus in 1945.
-These are some of the many subjects visitors can learn about inside the Ethnographic Museum in Wrocław.
+These are some of the many subjects that visitors can learn about inside the Ethnographic Museum in Wrocław.

 Originally, the Ethnographic Museum was a part of the National Museum in Wrocław, which also collected arts transferred from eastern Poland.
 However, in 2004, the museum was moved to its current location on Generała Romualda Traugutta 111/113.